RuojiWang/MEDToolBox/README.md

  * 2.2 added log record function and registered listener event.
  * 3.0 reconstructed all the code and mode.
  * next version: repair the bug in the collision detection mode and guide plate mode.
-   * switch the collision detection function may cause file in the renderer remove.
+   * switch the collision detection function may cause file in the renderer removed.
    * implicit function may not get the craniofacial data mesh when input strange point data.
    * sometimes double click to open the right menu.
    * sometimes file loaded rotate automaticly.